DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Analysis and Discussion

+To reconstruct high-quality images from the latent features deconvolved by the feature-based Wiener deconvolution, we develop a multi-scale feature refinement module in a coarse-to-fine manner and employ the cascade architecture at each image scale to better restore the final clear image.
+Next, we will discuss the effect of the multi-scale configuration and the cascade architecture used in the proposed feature refinement.

-\myparagraph{Effectiveness of the multi-scale feature refinement.} Although multi-scale approaches have been widely used in blind image deblurring~\cite{PanCVPR2016Dark,TaoCVPR2018} to facilitate extracting multi-scale structural information, its effect on non-blind deblurring based on deep learning is still unknown.
-To further demonstrate the effect of the multi-scale refinement, we compare with a baseline method without using the multi-scale refinement (i.e.~we set $L=1$ in \cref{eq:multi-scale,eq:loss}, \emph{Ours$_{\text{w/o multi-scale}}$} for short) that is implemented in the same way as ours otherwise, and evaluate on the dataset of~\cite{MartinICCV2001} with different kernel sizes and noise levels. \Cref{tab:ablation_feature_refinement} shows that, depending on the kernel size in the ranges $13$--$19$, $33$--$39$, and $53$--$59$, the PSNR of our method is $0.16$dB, $0.29$dB, and $0.37$dB higher, respectively (with $3\%$ Gaussian noise), than the baseline method without using multi-scale refinement.
+\myparagraph{Effectiveness of the multi-scale configuration.} Although multi-scale approaches have been widely used in blind image deblurring~\cite{PanPAMI2016,TaoCVPR2018} to facilitate extracting multi-scale structural information, its effect on non-blind deblurring based on deep learning is still unknown.
+To demonstrate the effect of the multi-scale refinement in our non-blind deblurring approach, we compare with a baseline method without using the multi-scale refinement (\ie~we set $L=1$ in \cref{eq:multi-scale,eq:loss}, \emph{DWDN$_{\text{w/o multi-scale}}$} for short) that is implemented in the same way as ours otherwise, and evaluate on the dataset of~\cite{MartinICCV2001} with different kernel sizes and noise levels. \Cref{tab:ablation_feature_refinement} shows that, depending on the kernel size in the ranges $13$--$19$, $33$--$39$, and $53$--$59$ pixels, the PSNR of our DWDN method is $0.16$dB, $0.29$dB, and $0.37$dB higher, respectively (with $3\%$ Gaussian noise), than the baseline method without using multi-scale refinement.
 This demonstrates that our multi-scale refinement clearly improves the results, especially in the challenging cases of large blurs (in which many methods including blind ones are known to have difficulties) and strong noise.